nbramia/questions/README.md

 - npm, yarn, or pnpm
 - GitHub account with a repository
 - Google account for Google Sheets integration
+- Vercel account for deployment
+- Custom domain (optional but recommended)

 ### Installation